Cghlewis/data-mgmt-ed-research-book/_book/05-roles.md

 <p class="caption">(\#fig:fig6-1)Planning in the research project life cycle</p>
 </div>

 Part of the DMP and planning data management phase, as noted in previous chapters, will include assigning roles and responsibilities.
-In terms of data management, it is important to assign and document roles, not just presume roles [@service_roles_nodate] for many reasons including for the security of data, the continuity of practices, and for the standardization of workflows.
+In terms of data management, it is important to assign and document roles, not just presume roles [@uk_data_service_roles_nodate] for many reasons including for the security of data, the continuity of practices, and for the standardization of workflows.

 ## Typical roles in a research project